prvdmwrong/prvdmwrong/docs/reference/core/providers/use.md

 !!! danger "Do not use dependencies outside of lifecycle methods"

-    Oh My Prvd only returns a shadow of the `use()`d provider.
+    Prvd 'M Wrong only returns a shadow of the `use()`d provider.
 You *cannot* use it outside of lifecycle methods

-    Behind the scenes, Oh My Prvd will keep track of what dependencies your provider uses, figure out the correct load order for you, and inject your dependencies.
+    Behind the scenes, Prvd 'M Wrong will keep track of what dependencies your provider uses, figure out the correct load order for you, and inject your dependencies.